Four-point functions of gravitons and conserved currents of CFT in momentum space: testing the nonlocal action with the TTJJ: Decomposition of the correlator

 observing that these sectors do not mix when the permutation operator $P_{ij}$ is applied.
 This property allows us to construct the general symmetric form of each sector separately.\\ As a first step, we determine the orbits of the $P$ operators acting on the tensor structures belonging to each tensorial sector \eqref{tensorsectors}.
 This can be achieved by applying all the $P$ transformations to a tensor structure and following the "trajectory" (orbits) in the sector generated by this process.
 For instance, in the sector $\delta\delta p p$, we encounter the two orbits

 In this way we decompose every sector \eqref{tensorsectors} into orbits.
 Every $P$ transformation acts on an orbit irreducibly, i.e. it connects every element on the orbit.
 The number of orbits for all the sectors equals the number of independent form factors representing the correlator.
-Indeed, one can select a representative for each orbit to which then associate an independent form factor.
-The orbit provides a visual realization of the symmetry properties of the form factors that belong to it. \\ For sake of clarity we are going to clarify this statement with an explicit example, using the sector $\delta \delta\delta$.
+In fact, a representative can be selected for each orbit to which an independent form factor can then be associated.
+The orbit provides a visual realization of the symmetry properties of the form factors that belong to it. \\ For clarity, let's clarify this statement with an explicit example, using the sector $\delta \delta\delta$.
 With the choices \eqref{choicemetr} and \eqref{choicemom} we construct the three possible tensor structures in $X^{\alpha_1\dots\alpha_4}$ as

 This sector can be decomposed into two orbits as

 from which we can conclude that for this sector there exist just two independent form factors related to the representatives of the orbits.
 Then the general form of $X$ for the sector with three $\delta$s (denoted as zero momentum or "0p") can be directly written as